Lacto-N-tetraose: Methods of synthesis

 Isolating single oligosaccharides is needed to further study their biological function.
-Human milk is inaccessible in large amounts and its complex makeup makes separation of the individual molecular components a challenge.
+At current levels of biotechnology, human milk cannot be produced and studied in large amounts, and its complex makeup makes it difficult to chemically separate its individual molecular components.
 Synthesis of lacto-N-tetraose has been reported in total chemical synthesis as well as in recombinant Escherichia coli cells.
 The increasing availability of this compound is an area of ongoing research to further uncover the physiological and biochemical role of lacto-N-tetraose and other human milk oligosaccharides in the body.